Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-07-15-nba-draft-history-3.markdown

 **Coach**: Ben Howland (2003 - 2013)

 This was the prime of the Ben Howland era at UCLA.
 UCLA made it to the Final Four in 2006, 2007, and 2008, losing in the National Championship game in 2006.
+Unfortunately, UCLA never won a National Championship with Ben Howland as coach.

 Overlapping notable periods:
 * 2006 - 2010, total Agg 31.16